Sho-Shoo/Cafe23/docs/Scenarios-P4.md

 **For Employees**

-1. An employee logs in and is immediately taken to a list of upcoming shifts the employee is scheduled for.
+1. (Done) An employee logs in and is immediately taken to a list of upcoming shifts the employee is scheduled for.
 If one of the shifts on the list is schedule for today, then there will be an option on the page to start the shift.
 Choosing that option will start the time clock and begin the shift and the employee receives appropriate feedback that this is the case.

-1. An employee logs in and is immediately taken to a list of upcoming shifts the employee is scheduled for.
+1. (Done) An employee logs in and is immediately taken to a list of upcoming shifts the employee is scheduled for.
 If one of the shifts on the list is schedule already under way, then there will be an option on the page to end the shift.
 Choosing that option will stop the time clock and end the shift and the employee receives appropriate feedback that this is the case.